periode/digital-culture/sessions/01_intro.md

 some academic research

-a final submission in digital form
+a final submission in digital form (website, video series, podcast)

 <!--